Sebastián Losada: International career

 Losada earned his only cap for the Spain national team on 18 January 1995, playing the second half of a 2–2 friendly draw with Uruguay in A Coruña.
 He also appeared for the under-20s at the 1985 FIFA World Youth Championship, scoring three goals in five matches for the runners-up.

+Post-retirement

+Losada became a lawyer after retiring at only 27.
+In 2004, he unsuccessfully ran for president of the Royal Spanish Football Federation.